-This course has controlled registration for all students.
-Priority is given based on degree requirements.
-All students who wish to enroll in this course should add themselves to the waitlist.
-This course introduces students to community based system dynamics (CBSD) as an approach for engaging communities, organizations, and transdisciplinary teams to understand and represent complex social, health, and policy problems through the diagramming conventions of system dynamics.
+This course introduces students to community-based system dynamics (CBSD) as an approach for engaging communities, organizations, and trans-disciplinary teams to understand and represent complex social, health, and policy problems through the diagramming conventions of system dynamics.
 The course introduces students to the background and theoretical foundations of community based system dynamics; qualitative causal mapping; the practice of group model building for working with organizations, communities, and teams through structured small group exercises or "scripts"; tools for designing, facilitating, and evaluating CBSD interventions; and techniques for managing group dynamics involving power, interpersonal conflicts, and working with marginalized stakeholders.
 Learning is structured around problem-based and experiential approaches, including simulated group model building exercises, facilitation practice, case study activities, and guest presentations by CBSD practitioners working in the field.
-Students will apply their knowledge and skills in a community based group project to design a ČBSD intervention with a community project sponsor.
+Students will apply their knowledge and skills in a communitybased group project to design a CBSD intervention with a community project sponsor.
 The course draws on methods being developed and used by the Brown School's Social System Design Lab and explores current CBSD applications in both domestic and international settings.
-Prerequisites: S15 5007 and S55 5000.
+Prerequisites: MSW S15 5007; MPH S55 5000.
+Credit 3 units.